Optimization & Distance to Curves

 \[f'(x) = 0\]

-Why?
-Because the derivative measures the slope of the curve.
-At the very top of a hill or bottom of a valley, the slope is flat — it’s zero!
-That’s the key insight that makes calculus so powerful for optimization.
+The reason is that the derivative measures the slope of the curve.
+At a local extremum, the slope is zero.
+This observation is the key insight that makes calculus effective for optimization.

 For \(f(x) = x^n\), the derivative is \(f'(x) = nx^{n-1}\).
 For example, \(f(x) = x^2\) gives \(f'(x) = 2x\).